openxrlab/xrdslam/README.md

 OpenXRLab Visual-inertial DeepSLAM Toolbox and Benchmark.
 It is a part of the OpenXRLab project.

-We provide a set of pre implemented xrdslam methods.
+We provide a set of pre implemented xrdslam algorithms.

 | Replica/office0                                              |                                                              |                                                              |                                                              |                                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |